ucsb-cs16-mirza/CS16-Pokemon/README.md

 ```

-This code will be used to figure out if you actually solved the problem correctly.
+This code, the Capture Code, will be used to figure out if you actually solved the problem correctly.
 There may also be a line in the code `POKEMON`, this is used by the internal grading algorithm,
 so don't remove that!

-To check your code, visit: <https://jay-red.github.io/CS16-Pokemon/>
+To check your Capture Code, visit: <https://jay-red.github.io/CS16-Pokemon/>

 Have fun!